(Sudden Acquired Retinal Degeneration Syndrome)

 In 2014, the American College of Veterinary Ophthalmologists’ Vision for Animals Foundation (VAF) hosted a Think Tank to compile current information on SARDS and to recommend future SARDS research.
 The white paper, authored by members of the SARDS Think Tank and published in Veterinary Ophthalmology, June 2015, is now open access.
 To view click here .
 This was funded with proceeds from Debbie Futschek’s annual fundraiser to support research and education on the topic of SARDS.

 In October 2015, the VAF awarded a grant, in the amount of $29,948, to Dr. Freya Mowat of North Carolina State University, for research to address SARDS.
-The title of the two-year study is “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
-Co-investigators are: Drs.
+The title of the two-year study was “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
+Co-investigators were: Drs.
 Katherine Lunn, Natasha Olby, and Gianluca Tosini.
+To date, four papers have been published from this grant (and a smaller, Resident Grant to Dr. Whitney Young.).
+Please note that Dr. Mowat is now performing research at UW Madison.